 }

-You can also fill only part of the array like this:
+Partial fill: You can also fill only a portion of the array using start and end indices:

 5. Initialize Array Java Using Streams (Java 8 and Later)